Shaun Leane (jeweller): Television

 In 2013, Leane filmed BBC documentary Secret Knowledge: The Cheapside Hoard for BBC Four.
 The programme coincided with the much anticipated exhibition of the Cheapside Hoard jewels at the Museum of London.
-Leane’s filming took place in the City of London, taking in the architecture of the past 500 years, and at the Museum of London, where Leane was granted an exclusive look at the extraordinary jewels of the Cheapside Hoard.
-Leane was chosen by the BBC for his expertise on the long-gone ‘Diamond District’ of Elizabethan London.
+Leane's filming took place in the City of London, taking in the architecture of the past 500 years, and at the Museum of London, where Leane was granted an exclusive look at the jewels of the Cheapside Hoard.
+Leane was chosen by the BBC for his expertise on the long-gone 'Diamond District' of Elizabethan London.

 Since 2021, Leane has been a judge on BBC television series All That Glitters: Britain's Next Jewellery Star.
-Hosted by comedienne Katherine Ryan, the BBC Two primetime show follows the format of The Great British Bake Off “but with lots of glitter”.
-Series 1 & 2 were filmed over six episodes for each, in Birmingham’s jewellery Quarter.
-Eight competing jewellers faced a set of themed challenges under time pressure in each episode.
+Hosted by comedian Katherine Ryan, the BBC Two primetime show follows the format of The Great British Bake Off "but with lots of glitter".
+Series 1 and 2 were filmed over six episodes for each, in Birmingham's Jewellery Quarter.
+Eight competing jewellers face a set of themed challenges under time pressure in each episode.

 In 2021, Leane took part in filming docu-series Art that Made Us, an eight-part programme for BBC Two, made as part of a series of programmes to celebrate the centenary of the BBC.
 Leane was selected by the BBC for his knowledge of the Penicuik Jewels in episode three, Queens, Feuds and Faith, which documents how the religious revolution of the 16th century created radical and surprising works of art.
 Filming took place at the National Museum of Scotland in Edinburgh, where Leane was invited to examine the craftsmanship of the Penicuik Jewels.